 Mining the archives of the maestro of candid photography, this account brings Parr’s subversive wit, humour and sense of nostalgia to your feed once a day.

-The anonymous Bristol-born street artist — who has more recently become a proprietor of grotesque theme parks and objectionable hotels — has an Instagram account that is as unpredictable as his art.
+The anonymous Bristol-born street artist — who has more recently become a proprietor of grotesque theme parks and objectionable hotels — has an Instagram account with over 2 million followers that is as unpredictable as his art.
 New projects appear unannounced, each laden with socio-political food for thought.

 One of the youngest stars of the contemporary art world, Amalia Ulman charts her search for inspiration through her account — as well as her faintly sinister fascination with the colour red, and pigeons.